 In a separate large bowl, whisk together the flour with the baking powder, cinnamon, ginger, cloves, nutmeg, and allspice.
 Remove 2 cups to a separate large mixing bowl, add the slightly cooled sugar mixture from the saucepan and beat together until smooth.

 Add 1 whole egg and 1 egg yolk and beat until smooth.
 Add the rest of the flour, 1 cup at a time.

 Adjust the consistency of the dough.
 (You should be able to handle the dough with your hands easily.)
 Add water or flour, if necessary, 1 tablespoon at a time to reach the consistency of refrigerator cookie dough.

 Roll the dough out on a lightly floured board (almost no flour) to almost the size of your jelly roll pan.
 Transfer it to the pan and press or roll the dough into the corners, keeping the thickness even.
 If you are following the step-by-step guide for the Swiss Chalet house, roll one batch of dough into long ropes and lay side by side.
 Use the extra dough to make fascia and fence posts.
 Lay them on another cookie sheet.

-Bake at 350 F for 30 to 35 minutes.
+Bake in preheated oven for 30 to 35 minutes.
 Remove and cut into shapes using a template before it cools completely.
 Don't forget to cut doors and windows as desired.
 You have about 1/2 hour to do this.
 If the sheet of dough cools, you will need to use a jigsaw for further cuts or bake another batch.